 Another possible reason is that your ISP requires you to send emails via its mail server.
 This is the case with BT Retail customers, for instance.
 In such cases your ISP should be able to help find a solution.

 The issue may also be the email itself.
 For instance, marketing emails are often marked as spam.
 In general, you should not send marketing emails and newsletters from a shared server.
 It is better to use an email marketing service instead.
 Such services have well-established policies for ensuring that recipients have opted in to receiving emails, and people on your list can easily unsubscribe.
 Also, recipients can complain about emails, and the service provider can suspend the account of users who repeatedly abuse the service.
 You get none of that when you send marketing emails via an email client or script.
 As a result, receiving mail servers are unlikely to trust such emails.

 A more tricky area are emails that are not quite marketing.
 For instance, you may have an online shop that sends emails to people who added an item to their basket but didn’t proceed to the checkout.
 Such emails may be marked as spam, and there is a good reason for that.
 The emails will be generic, aim to sell something and, in most cases, the recipient is unlikely to be keen on your email.

 All major email providers, such as Gmail and Hotmail, publish (bulk) sender guidelines.
 If you are sending marketing emails or newsletters, make sure you are familiar with the guidelines and resolve any potential issues.
 A good starting point are Gmail’s guidelines.

-And finally, a really useful tool for checking if there are any issues with emails you sent is mail-tester.com.
+And finally, a really useful tool for checking if there are any issues with emails you send is mail-tester.com.
 The tool is mainly useful for analysing if there are any issues with the content of your emails (though it does a bunch of other checks as well).